Zion Lodge No. 1 F&AM: History

-Zion Lodge No. 1's charitable focus is on assistance and relief for Brothers and their families, primarily though the Jeremiah Tumey & Grand Lodge fund, and the Earl Drew Wheelchair Ramp Fund, while also supporting local Detroit community charitable organizations, including: Special Olympics, Forgotten Harvest, Autism And Us, and Sacred Heart Church.
+Zion Lodge No. 1's charitable focus is on assistance and relief for its Brothers, Widows, and Orphans, primarily though the Jeremiah Tumey & Grand Lodge Fund, and the Earl Drew Wheelchair Ramp Fund, while also supporting local Detroit community charitable organizations, including: Special Olympics, Forgotten Harvest, Autism And Us, and Sacred Heart Church.

-Zion Lodge No. 1's provides relief to its membership via the Jeremiah Tumey & Grand Lodge 501(c)(3) fund, used to issue grants to its distressed brothers, widows and orphans, and support the scholarship of its members children attending university or community college.
+Zion Lodge No. 1's provides relief to its membership via the Jeremiah Tumey & Grand Lodge Fund 501(c)(3), used to issue grants to its distressed brothers, widows and orphans, and support the scholarship of its members children attending university or community college.
 The fund, originally created in 1947 (with IRS ruling year of 1963), is named for its grantor, Bro.
-Jeremiah Tumey (1863–1944), who worked as a farmer, carpenter, and builder, and was a member of Friendship Lodge No. 417 (later consolidated into Zion Lodge No. 1).
+Jeremiah Tumey (1863–1944), who worked as a farmer, carpenter, and builder, and was a member of Friendship Lodge No. 417 (consolidated into Zion Lodge No. 1 in 1998).

 Zion Lodge No. 1's Earl Drew Wheelchair Ramp Fund provides funding and volunteer manpower from Zion Lodge No. 1, Aries Grotto, and the selfless and charitable members from other lodges including Unity Lodge No. 28 Prince Hall Affiliated (PHA), for building wheelchair ramps "for the physically disadvantaged to facilitate their entry/exit from their residences" within the Metro Detroit area.
 This program is named after Bro.
-Earl K. Drew (1914–2000), who was a member of Phoenicia Lodge No. 531 (later consolidated into Zion Lodge No. 1) and Aries Grotto MOVPER.
+Earl K. Drew (1914–2000), who was a member of Phoenicia Lodge No. 531 (consolidated into Zion Lodge No. 1 in 1999) and Aries Grotto MOVPER.
 The program began ca. 1974 "with a simple act of kindness by one man when his friend lost full use of his foot following surgery, and was in need of help entering and exiting his home.
 This one act lead to requests for help by others, and thus the Earl Drew program was born and continues to this day," building over 250 ramps since 1974.

 Zion Lodge No. 1 provides Masonic Funeral Service and Graveside Burial Rituals for its Master Mason members in good standing, carried out at the request of a Master Mason or his family.
 The dignified and solemn ceremony is meant to honor the life and legacy of its membership, and provide "comfort and solace" to those mourning.
 It is one of the few Masonic ceremonies that are performed publicly.

-In mid-February, the month that celebrates US President George Washington's Birthday, Zion Lodge No. 1 holds the WB George Washington Ceremony in front of the 'George Washington as Master Mason' statue created by American sculptor Donald De Lue (1897–1988), which was "presented to the city of Detroit by the Grand Lodge Free and Accepted Masons of Michigan May 21 1966 in Commemoration of Ten Centuries of Freemasonry," where the statue is located just outside of the historic Mariners' Church of Detroit.
+In mid-February, the month that celebrates US President George Washington's Birthday, Zion Lodge No. 1 holds the WB George Washington Ceremony in front of the 'George Washington as Master Mason' statue created by American sculptor Donald De Lue (1897–1988), which was "presented to the city of Detroit by the Grand Lodge Free and Accepted Masons of Michigan May 21, 1966 in Commemoration of Ten Centuries of Freemasonry," where the statue is located just outside of the historic Mariners' Church of Detroit.
 The wreath laying ceremony honors "Brother President Washington and his Masonic legacy," and has been an annual event celebrated by Zion Lodge No. 1 since February 2008.